 - The Board conducted its annual review of its investment policy as a part of its discussions regarding TCERA's strategic asset allocation.
-The trustees took action to update the policy to allow for investments in value added real estate, real estate debt, and emerging market debt.
-This change is expected to add diversification while enhancing future returns.
-Selection managers and implementation of these new mandates is expected to be completed by December 31, 2019. - TCERA's investments returned 6.3%, gross of fees, for the fiscal year ending June 30, 2019, ranking in the 47th percentile of its peer group.
-This fell short of TCERA's investment rate assumption of 7.25% but still represents a continued improvement in TCERA's ranking.
-All asset classes, excluding commodities, achieved positive returns for the fiscal year, with the majority of TCERA's managers performing as expected.
-The global fixed income portfolio was the only sector within TCERA's asset classes that posted negative returns.
-TCERA continues to be optimistic in its ability to achieve its long-term investment goals as well as improve TCERA's position in comparison to peers. - TCERA's policy of smoothing asset returns allowed the Board to authorize the posting of positive interest for both December 31, 2018 and June 30, 2019 in spite of the recognition of previous losses causing the smoothed rate to fall short of the interest assumption rate of 7.25%.
+In response to the prior year action to update the policy to allow for investments in value added real estate, real estate debt, and emerging market debt, the trustees selected managers for all of the mandates and implementation is underway.
+The new investments, when fully funded, are expected to add diversification while enhancing future returns. - TCERA's investments returned 0.9% gross of fees, for the fiscal year ending June 30, 2020, ranking in the 86th percentile of its peer group.
+This fell short of TCERA's investment rate assumption of 7.25% that was in effect during the fiscal year.
+The fixed income portfolio compared to peers was a major detractor to the peer ranking.
+Absolute performance was hampered by TCERA's overweight to global and international investments and its cash overlay program.
+TCERA hopes to make progress with the disappointing ranking through the implementation of the changes the Board has made to its strategic investment allocation.
+TCERA continues to be optimistic in its ability to achieve its long-term investment goals as well as improve TCERA's position in comparison to peers. - TCERA's policy of smoothing asset returns allowed the Board to authorize the posting of positive interest for both December 31, 2019 and June 30, 2020 in spite of the recognition of previous losses causing the smoothed rate to fall short of the interest assumption rate of 7.25% in effect for the fiscal year.
 The Board is confident that, barring unforeseen market turmoil, the implementation of its asset allocation combined with positive market environments will produce future investment performance in line with TCERA's goals.
 Member accounts and applicable reserves were credited with interest as follows:

-December 31, 2018 Tiers 1-3 - 3.4522%
+December 31, 2019 Tiers 1-3 -3.3320%

-Tier 4 - 3.5441%
+Tier 4 - 3.1603%

-June 30, 2019 Tiers 1-3 - 2.8408%
+June 30, 2020 Tiers 1-3 - 3.1611%

-Tier 4 - 2.2357%
+Tier 4 - 2.5809%